 Federated learning approaches can be categorized based on the distribution characteristics of the data [25].
 The instances and the features of the data may differ among parties, so FL can be distinguished in horizontal FL, vertical FL and federated transfer learning, based on the way that data is distributed among parties in the feature and sample space.
 Specifically, at horizontal FL approaches the datasets to share the same features, but they differ in instances.
 While, vertical FL can be applied when the datasets share the same instances, but they present differences in features.
-Lastly, Federated Transfer Learning is applicable when the datasets differ in instances and features, with only a small portion of the features and instances overlapped.
+Lastly, Federated Transfer Learning is applicable when the datasets differ in instances overlapped.